 - Provide you with information about us and our services, including job opportunities (“Services”),

-- Provide the Services to you on request, and to fulfil our obligations in respect of the same;
+- Provide the Services to you on request, and to fulfill our obligations in respect of the same;

 - Ensure appropriate, timely and accurate compensation and payment logistics should you be engaged by us;